Xmetalfanx/linuxSetup/tests/debianBasedTests.md

 ---

-- I am not assuming anything but in some cases it seems (XNViewMP I THINK is one of them ...
+* I am not assuming anything but in some cases it seems (XNViewMP I THINK is one of them ...
 GitKraken appears to be another) the same DEBs can be used on Debian or Ubuntu ...
-HOWEVER ... until I know for each app below ...
+HOWEVER ...until I know for each app below ...
 I will assume that is not the case and I know its not a good idea unless the app dev says it to be so.

 ---